 Is Less More?
 Hard Drive Procurement and the Waste Hierarchy

-This trend toward repair and reuse will not only further lengthen the time horizon around hardware refreshes.
-It will also support the concrete expansion of a secondary market for used data center equipment that has been largely peripheral to this point.
+Whatever the driving factor, this trend toward repair and reuse will not only further cement the 5-6 year time horizon around hardware refreshes.
+It will also support the ongoing expansion of a secondary market for used data center equipment that has been relatively peripheral to this point.
 Think of it as circular hardware.

 Planning your Hardware Refresh